Viewing Running Status

 Note

-When this issue occurs, you need to troubleshoot the business code to find where the business is blocked for a long time and evaluate whether the blocked time is within expectations.
-If it does not meet expectations, you need to troubleshoot the business code based on the section Debugging Busy Processes.
+If this problem occurs, you need to check the business code to see where it causes long-term blocking and assess whether the blocking duration is within expectations.
+If it does not meet expectations, you need to diagnose the business code based on the section on debugging busy processes.